dam90/astrometry/README.md

 `docker-compose up -d`

+### Test

+Once the Docker container is running go to http://localhost:8000 (or replace "localhost" with your hostname or IP) and you should get the nova homepage:

+![alt text][./media/nova_homepage.png]

 ## Index files

 You need to supply the docker conainer with index files.
 See the [index](./index) folder in this repo for a description of how to do this.